Matty-7/Mini-Amazon/differentiation.md

 *   **Homepage Search Bar:**
     *   Search across all product categories.
     *   Filter searches by a specific category.
-    *   Search for products listed by a specific seller.

 ### 4. Full-Featured Order History Page